raghavender7/Prevent-Data-Exfiltration-in-Azure-SQL-Managed-Instance/README.md

 # Reading Data from Audit Logs
 ### Preventive Actions
-* **Locking storage firewall to Managed Instance subnet**
+* **Locking storage firewall to Managed Instance subnet** One of the most important security settings to enable is locking down the network access to the storage account which contains your SQL audit logs.
+In our case, we are forwarding all the logs to Log Analytics workspace but there could be scenarios where you write the Audit logs to a storage account which you want to retain for long term or compliance purposes.
+Any access to restricted admins can have the risk of data exfiltration.

+Here is a link which shows how to restrict access to a storage account only to SQL managed instance.

 ### Controls
 * **Storage Access controls:**